sjaehn/BWidgets/BWidgets/README.md

 * EventPassable (may pass events to the subjacent widget)
 * Activatable (be able to get activated by an user interaction, inactive by default)
+* Enterable (be able to be entered by an user interaction, inactive by default)

 In addtion, widgets have got:
  * an *URID* to identify the widget,